Interoception is the sense of the internal state of the body.

 In this way, while external situations and internal states largely influence emotions, it is also believed that emotions arise from sensory information at the level of sensation,

-(1) sensory information from the external environment external interoception and
+(1) sensory information from the external environment “exteroception” and

-The integration of these external interoception and internal interoception is believed to occur in the aforementioned region of the brain called the insula.
+The integration of these exteroception and interoception is believed to occur in the aforementioned region of the brain called the insula.

-While there are various opinions on distinguishing between external interoception and internal interoception, it can be said that strict differentiation is difficult.
+Although there are different opinions on the distinction between exteroception and interoception, it can be said that a strict distinction is difficult.
 This is because internal states change depending on external situations, and the perception of external situations also changes depending on internal states, creating a mixed and integrated whole.
-Some perspectives include external interoception in internal interoception.
-Furthermore, emotions are strictly internal experiences, and they are only conveyed to others through words or expressions.
+Some perspectives include exteroception in interoception.
+Furthermore, emotions are strictly internal experiences and are only communicated to others through words or expressions.

-Taking all of these factors into consideration, it can be said that interoception serves as the basis for emotion formation.
+Taking all these factors into account, it can be said that interoception serves as the basis for emotion formation.

-With interoception as the foundation of the psychological process of emotion, the body is the basis of emotion = “the body is the basis of emotion”.
-What does this mean in psychosomatic medicine, psychosomatic internal medicine, and clinical medicine?
+With interoception as the foundation of the psychological process of emotion, “emotions are rooted in the body”.
+What does this mean in psychosomatic medicine and clinical medicine?

 One important point is that since the body is fundamentally involved in emotions (and higher-level psychological processes), the assessment of bodily state is essential in mental health and emotion management, and regulation of interoception is key.

-For example, in the case of a middle-aged woman with symptoms such as depression or panic attacks, it was thought that psychological issues such as family relationships were largely involved, but in reality, there was an abnormality in female hormone levels and the influence of menopausal symptoms was significant.
-Once that improved, the psychological situation also became less problematic.
+For example, in the case of a middle-aged woman with symptoms of depression or panic attacks, it was thought that psychological issues such as family relationships were largely involved, but in fact there was an abnormality in female hormone levels and the influence of menopausal symptoms was significant.
+Once that improved, the psychological situation became less problematic.

 Even if it doesn’t reach the level of physical illness, there are various fluctuations in physical condition.
-Since psychological states vary depending on whether one’s physical condition is good or bad, for mental health management = mental health, it is necessary to manage physical condition together.
-At the very least, awareness of the physical aspect is necessary.
+Since mental states vary depending on whether the physical condition is good or bad, it is necessary to manage the physical condition together for mental health management.

-Conversely, psychological problems can also affect physical condition.
-There are cases where psychological problems that the person is not aware of are behind prolonged physical symptoms such as pain, and despite undergoing various medical tests, no abnormalities are found, and treatments such as medication do not work.
-In such cases, improvement was achieved through psychological approaches.
+Conversely, psychological problems can also affect physical health.
+There are cases where psychological problems that the person is not aware of are behind persistent physical symptoms such as pain, and despite various medical tests, no abnormalities are found and treatments such as medication do not work.
+In such cases, improvement has been achieved through psychological approaches.

-Understanding the intimate relationship between “mind and body” is important.
-And if interoception becomes appropriate, it becomes easier to notice one’s own state, such as feeling tired, and early intervention becomes possible.
-This is the key to surviving the stress society and has significant implications for the treatment of stress-related disorders.
+Understanding the close relationship between “mind and body” is important.
+And when interoception becomes appropriate, it becomes easier to notice one’s own state, such as feeling tired, and early intervention becomes possible.
+This is the key to surviving the “stress society” and has significant implications for the treatment of stress-related disorders.

 (Kanbara K, LABs Psychosomatic Medicine, https://psychosom.net/en/column/interoception3, Oct 2023)